calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * This project will assess your algorithm design, CSV handling, Records(dictionaries/associative-arrays/maps) Bubble Sort understanding and Linear/Binary Search Understanding

-2D Arrays & RLE Encoding (Grade B)
+2D Arrays & RLE Encoding (Grade B to A)
 ----------------------------------
 Read the ConwayRLE format and display the result as ASCII http://www.conwaylife.com/wiki/RLE